reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ## Understanding GMT, UTC and DST
 - **Greenwich Mean Time (GMT)** is a timezone used in some parts of the world, mainly Europe and Africa.
-GMT was replaced as the international standard time in 1972 by UTC.
+It was recommended as the prime meridian of the world in 1884 and eventually became the basis for global system of timezones.
+However, the United Nations officially adopted UTC as a standard in 1972 since it was more accurate than GMT for setting clocks.
 - **Universal Coordinated Time (UTC)** is not a timezone.
 It is a universally preferred standard that can be used to display timezones.
 - **Daylight Savings Time (DST)** is the practice of setting clocks forward by one hour in the summer months and back again in the fall, to make better use of natural daylight. **Neither GMT or UTC get affected by DST**.
 To account for DST changes,